tdwg/tcs2/docs/taxon-relationship-type-vocabulary.md

 **Comments**

 `intersects` is the opposite of `isDisjointFrom` and the union of  `isCongruentWith`, `includes`, `isIncludedIn` and  `partiallyOverlaps`, meaning it can be any of these relationships.
-This  relationship type can be used when the more precise nature of the  relationship is not known, for example when dealing with statements in  traditional synonymies.
+This  relationship type can be used when the more precise nature of the  relationship is not known or not stated, for example when dealing with  statements in traditional synonymies or with references to other treatments.

 <!-- termlist-footer.md ==>